klauswiese/pnlt/README.md

 ## Convert **sf objects** to [gpkg](https://www.geopackage.org/) format

-Maybe some users will like to use this spatial data in other software like [QGIS](https://www.qgis.org/en/site/), this can be done covnerting from [rda](https://www.loc.gov/preservation/digital/formats/fdd/fdd000470.shtml) format to other spatial data formats such as [gpkg](https://www.geopackage.org/).
+Maybe some users will like to use this spatial data in other software like [QGIS](https://www.qgis.org/en/site/), this can be done converting from [rda](https://www.loc.gov/preservation/digital/formats/fdd/fdd000470.shtml) format to other spatial data formats such as [gpkg](https://www.geopackage.org/).
 The function **downloadLaTigra()** make this possible in one step.
 The data will be download into your working directory in a folder named **PNLTdata**, 5 gpkg spatial databases with the thematic groups used in the package.

 ```r
 library(pnlt) #load spatial data package